-Employment of professionals in the fields of psychology, counseling and social services is expected to grow faster than the national average through at least 2022, according to the U.S. Bureau of Labor Statistics (BLS).
-For example, jobs for behavioral disorder counselors are projected to increase by 31%, while employment growth of 12% is forecast for psychologists.
+Employment of professionals in the fields of psychology, counseling and social services is expected to grow faster than the national average for all occupations through at least 2024, according to the U.S. Bureau of Labor Statistics (BLS).
+For example, jobs for behavioral disorder counselors are projected to increase by 22%, while employment growth of 19% is forecast for psychologists.

-The aging of the baby boom generation and expanding coverage of mental health disorders under health insurance plans are among the factors cited for rising employment in the coming years.
+The aging of the baby boom generation and expanding coverage of mental health disorders under health insurance plans are among the factors cited for the projections of rising employment in the coming years.

-Applied behavioral science specialists use applied behavior analysis (ABA) to develop and implement treatment plans for individuals with intellectual and developmental disabilities.
-They may work with children or specialize in a specific area, such as autism.
+Applied behavioral science specialists develop and implement treatment plans for individuals with intellectual and developmental disabilities.
+They may work with different populations or specialize in a particular area, such as autism.
 Some bachelor’s degree holders may start their career as an assistant applied behavioral science specialist.
 Their duties can include training other residential staff and performing assessments under the supervision of a senior specialist.

 Professionals employed as applied behavioral science specialists may oversee clinic-based or residential programs.
 They may counsel clients in group or one-on-one settings; some positions include extensive work with a client’s family.